Neha-Thummala/MicrosoftTeamsClone/README.md

 # Conference Call
 A conference call implementation using WebRTC, Socket.io and Node.js.
 This demo is ideal for not more than 4 devices.
+-WebRTC:
+Used for capturing and streaming Audio and Video between browsers without requiring the use of server.

+-NodeJS:
+Used for creating web servers.

+-Socket.io:
+A library in NodeJS that enables real-time, bidirectional and event-based communication between a web browser and a web server.

 # Getting Started